arpanchoudhury/PDFT-PCM/README.md

 ## MC-PDFT & L-PDFT with polarized continuum model
-A PySCF-based implementation of Polarized continuum model solvent for MC-PDFT and L-PDFT.
+A PySCF-based implementation of Polarized continuum model solvation for MC-PDFT and L-PDFT.

 Features included:
 - state-specific equilibrium solvation